eidellev/adonis-stardust/README.md

 ## Setup

-Create a named route in your routes file:
+Create a named route in your stardust file:

 ```typescript
 Route.get('users/:id', () => {